9.3.1 Disclosure

 Note:

 Special care should be taken to document sources of information as the IRS may have to prove that evidence used for civil purposes was properly obtained under a Rule 6(e) order or was obtained independently of the grand jury.
-The independently obtained information, even if identical to the grand jury information, is not governed by Rule 6(e) and may be disclosed in accordance with 26 USC §6103.
+The independently obtained information, even if identical to the grand jury information, is not governed by Rule 6(e) and may be disclosed in accordance with IRC 6103.
 For example, information supplied to a grand jury by the IRS from sources independent of the grand jury process may be used for the criminal purposes of the grand jury and the civil purposes of the IRS.

 Rule 6(e) Order

 1. After all criminal matters have been concluded, CI will confer with the attorney for the government for the purpose of pursuing any civil action.
 If the attorney for the government agrees that civil action should be pursued, CI will seek CT Counsel’s assistance in reviewing the information gathered for the purpose of pursuing civil action.
 If CT Counsel determines that civil action is warranted, an attorney for the government will apply for a Rule 6(e) order to allow use of the grand jury information by the appropriate civil operating division.
-If the court grants the Rule 6(e) order authorizing full disclosure for civil purposes, the SAC will forward a copy of the Special Agent’s Report (SAR) and supporting documents to the appropriate civil operating division.
+If the court grants the Rule 6(e) order authorizing full disclosure for civil purposes, the SAC will forward a copy of the Special Agent’s Report (SaR) and supporting documents to the appropriate civil operating division.

 The Grand Jury and Disclosure of Tax Return and Return Information